Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Dots and Exclamation Symbols.

-General Usages of the dot (.) and exclamation symbol (!) in object references.
+General Usages of the dot (.) and bang symbol (!) in object references.

 • A dot (.) - after an object name to access its methods or properties.